minerllabs/public-site/diamond/index.md

 The MineRL Diamond challenge offers a set of Gym environments paired with human demonstrations.
 The goal of providing the demonstartions is to enable participants to tackle the problem in a sample-efficient manner.
 In previous years, we vectorized obfuscated the action and observaton spaces to promote the development of generalizable solutions.
-This year, the Diamond challenge will be folded into the BASALT competition as a more well-defined task.
-With this challenge, participants can use any creative solution and are not required to use the obfuscated action and observation spaces.
+This year, participants can use any creative solution and are not required to use the obfuscated action and observation spaces.

 <h5 style="text-align: center;"><b>Sample snippets of the dataset.</b></h5>